WHEN WE MOVE AWAY FROM HERE, YOU’LL SEE

 So many mouths to feed!
 In a permanent kitchen, in a permanent corner, he stretches a single meal as far as it will go.
 Slices and slices a transparent pie.

 After supper, he sits on the porch with a long black shotgun and waits for a buffalo to wander into view.
-He uses every part of the buffalo— he uses them down to their eyewhites, he uses the very lines that
+He uses every part of the buffalo— he uses them down to their eyewhites, he uses the very lines that make them up.

 He walks to the city to be counted in the census.
 A wind gets itself up and ruffles him relentlessly, but miniature monuments hold him down.